wely/DevCamp/HOL/node/arm-cd/README.md

     Save and close the file.
 You will now be able to use snippets in the creation of ARM files.

 1. Now that we have our tooling setup, open `start/armdeploy.json`.
 This is a skeleton ARM Template, including the four sections Parameters, Variables, Resources, and Outputs.
 Click into the brackets next to Resources and create a linebreak.
-In the new line, type `arm-p` and select **arm-plan**.
+In the new line, type `arm-p` and hit enter to select **arm-plan**.
 This will create a new App Service Plan, which controls the features and performance of assoicated Azure Web Apps.

     ![image](./media/image-006.png)